 Corylus was the principal consultancy undertaking a comprehensive landscape and visual impact assessment of an Environmental Impact Assessment (EIA) and formulating a detailed and complex working and restoration scheme within a very sensitive site.

-A proposed major extension to an existing sand quarry on a 22 hectare coniferous woodland site, just north of the New Forest National Park, near Whiteparish in Wiltshire.
+Our challenge was to look at securing a proposed major extension to an existing sand quarry on a 22- hectare coniferous woodland site, just north of the New Forest National Park, near Whiteparish in Wiltshire.

-Although the proposed extraction area was predominantly coniferous plantation prior to development, much of the site was designated as ancient woodland and contained a number of protected species, including Great Crested Newts, Dormice and Reptiles.
-Hence the phased working and restoration scheme involved the careful stripping and preservation of ancient woodland soils and the planned translocation of protected species.
-The final restoration scheme will re-establish native broadleaf woodland over the majority of the site with the provision of extended and enhanced habitats for protected species and the management of a diversity of woodland habitats in to the future.
+Under our recommendation, the phased working and restoration scheme involved the careful stripping and preservation of ancient woodland soils and the planned translocation of protected species.
+All of our team’s expert consultancy throughout the project resulted in planning permission being granted.
+The final restoration scheme re-established native broadleaf woodland over the majority of the site with the provision of extended and enhanced habitats for protected species and the management of a diversity of woodland habitats into the future.

-In recognition of the carefully designed scheme of working and restoration at Brickworth Quarry and the planned objectives of the final restoration scheme and management plan, the site operators (Raymond Brown Minerals & Recycling) were rewarded as winners of the ‘Biodiversity – Planned Restoration’ category of the Mineral Products Association (MPA) Quarries & Nature Awards in 2017.
+In recognition of the carefully designed scheme of working and restoration at Brickworth Quarry, the site operators Raymond Brown Minerals & Recycling were rewarded as winners of the ‘Biodiversity – Planned Restoration’ category of the Mineral Products Association (MPA) Quarries & Nature Awards.